Nine soldiers killed as Army vehicle plunges into gorge in Ladakh | Law-Order

 The accident took place near Kiari in southern Ladakh's Nyoma, the officials said.

+''Saddened by the loss of Indian Army personnel due to an accident near Leh in Ladakh.
+We will never forget their exemplary service to our nation,'' the defence minister said on 'X', formerly Twitter.

+''My thoughts are with the bereaved families.
+The injured personnel have been rushed to the Field Hospital.
+Praying for their speedy recovery,'' Singh said, without mentioning the number of soldiers killed and injured in the accident.

-A police team rushed to the spot and all the injured soldiers were shifted to an Army medical facility where eight personnel were declared dead.
+SSP Nitya said a police team rushed to the accident site and all the injured soldiers were shifted to an Army medical facility where eight personnel were declared dead.
 Another jawan died subsequently, she said.

 The officer said one more jawan was undergoing treatment and his condition was stated to be ''critical''.